-Ana Ros: The female chef who put Slovenia on the map
+Ana Roš: The female chef who put Slovenia on the map

 Furthermore, women in top kitchen positions tend to earn 28% less than men, a Glassdoor report claimed last year.

-But perhaps Ros has an advantage.
+But perhaps Roš has an advantage.

 When it comes to gender equality, Slovenia is the highest ranked country in the EU and 8th best in the world, according to the World Economic Forum's Global Gender Gap Report 2016.

-Not that that has safeguarded Ros against sexism in the kitchen.
+Not that that has safeguarded Roš against sexism in the kitchen.
 Last year, she says she fired five male chefs in a week after they questioned her authority.

 "They did not pay enough respect.
-You can feel it, especially when you try to balance the energies of a completely new team," Ros tells CNN.
+You can feel it, especially when you try to balance the energies of a completely new team," Roš tells CNN.

 "Their eyes tell you everything, there's no need for words."